Looking for the best apres ski bars in Courchevel? From La Folie Douce to seasonaire hang outs, Courchevel has it all

 The large deck catches the last of the Courchevel sun before the music turns up and the drinks start flowing.

-There’s no need to even leave your seat with quick table surface help you relax to regular live music from 4pm.
+There’s no need to even leave your seat with quick table surface helping you relax to regular live music from 4pm.

 Once you’re done easily jump on the Jardin Alpin lift or hop in a taxi back to your luxury accommodation.